shazz/shazzam/README.md

 ## Thanks to

-All the various open-source projects Shazzam is relying on:
+All the various open-source projects `Shazzam` is relying on:

-- c64jasm by Nurpax
+- `c64jasm` by Nurpax
-- CC65 by cc65 community
+- `cc65` by cc65 community
-- Doynamite by Bitbreaker
+- `Doynamite` by Bitbreaker
-- Exomizer by Magnus Lind
+- `Exomizer` by Magnus Lind
-- Lzsa by Emmanuel Marty
+- `Lzsa` by Emmanuel Marty
-- Nucrunch by Christopher Jam
+- `Nucrunch` by Christopher Jam
-- Pucrunch by Pasi Ojala
+- `Pucrunch` by Pasi Ojala
-- Pultra by Emmanuel Marty
+- `Pultra` by Emmanuel Marty
-- py65emu by Jeremy Neiman
+- `py65emu` by Jeremy Neiman
-- Simple 6502 disassembler by Arthur Ferreira
+- `Simple 6502 disassembler` by Arthur Ferreira
-- Sparkle by Sparta/OMG
+- `Sparkle` by Sparta/OMG
-- zx7 by Einar Saukas and 6502 port by Antonio Villena
+- `zx7` by Einar Saukas and 6502 port by Antonio Villena

 And also the beta-testers!